rachelpaczki/Crowdfunding_ETL/README.md

 - Rachel Puzycki
 - Rachel Taylor

-This README provides detailed information about the Crowdfunding ETL project, including its objectives, specifications, contributors, and file structure.
+This README provides detailed information about the Crowdfunding ETL project, including its objectives, specifications, and contributors.